AndreaFalanti/popnas/README.md

 [//]: # (- **cells**: total LSTM cells of the model.)

 **Dataset**:
+- **type**: specifies the problem domain of the provided data.
+Processing pipeline and other parameters depends on the addressed task.
+Supported values: [image_classification, time_series_classification].
 - **name**: used to identify and load a Keras or TFDS dataset supported by POPNAS.
   Can be _null_ if the path of a custom dataset is provided.
 - **path**: path to a folder containing a custom dataset.